scalecube/robokit/README.md

 ```

 ## Getting started
-1. `status-checks` expects a github token and secret so it can integrate with github api.
+1. `github-gateway` expects a github token and secret so it can integrate with github api.
 2. you need to configure a webhook in github to call `status-checks` when there is pull-request check.
 3. on pull-request change your server will be called in a request response over http request containing the original data provided from github.
    in this stage if provided a status check message then 'status-checks' will update github pull request.